v-zeng/Hi-C_workshop/hi-c_chrom_compartment_cohesion_mitosis.md

 Vinson Zeng
 March 28, 2024

-The objective of this notebook is to develop working knowledge of:<br> 1) Annotate compartments for a list of HiC experiments<br> 2) Generate saddle plots for a list of HiC experiments<br> 3) Quantify changes in interactions between compartments between different timepoints
+The objective of this notebook is to develop working knowledge of how to:<br> 1) Annotate compartments for a list of HiC experiments<br> 2) Generate saddle plots for a list of HiC experiments<br> 3) Quantify changes in interactions between compartments between different timepoints